First Session - your diagnosis and first treatment

-Acupuncture honestly doesn't hurt!
-Most people enjoy their treatments and look forward to coming.
-To help patients relax, I've done my best to make my treatment room is clean, comfortable and relaxing; I don't wear a white coat and often enjoy a chat or a joke if it's appropriate.
-Many people tell me that they feel it's ok to discuss anything (which they can!) without judgement and the complete assurance that everything is held in the strictest confidence.
+Acupuncture honestly doesn't hurt; nearly everyone enjoys treatment and looks forward to coming.
+My treatment room is clean, comfortable and relaxing; I don't wear a white coat and often enjoy a chat or a joke if it's appropriate.
+Many people tell me that they feel it's OK to discuss anything (which they can!) without judgement and the complete assurance that everything is held in the strictest confidence.
 I'm always happy to explain what I'm doing and why.

-All patients are welcome to bring a companion with them during treatment.
-I don't treat children under 12 years, but acupuncture works incredibly well for older children- they seem to love it!
+Being 'Covid-Secure' means that I request you not to bring anyone with you to clinic unless necessary.
+I don't treat children under 12 years, but acupuncture works incredibly well for older children- they love it!
 All children under 16 are required to be accompanied by their parent or guardian.

 Just so you know...there is a toilet!